stacks-network/stacks-core/README.md

 ### Encode and sign transactions

-Let's start by generating a keypair, that will be used for signing the upcoming transactions:
+Here, we have generated a keypair that will be used for signing the upcoming transactions:

 ```bash
 cargo run --bin blockstack-cli generate-sk --testnet